draaronhaider-ai/gp-note-summariser/README.md

 | Clinical urgency preservation | Urgency signal preserved from original note |
 | Safety-critical information | High-risk items visible and correctly formatted |

-Key prompt design decisions included limiting the flagging of information to the Subjective and Objective sections only (except safeguarding concerns), striclty prohibiting interpretive labels, enforcing single-location medication and allergy documentation, and explicitly defining a RED FLAGS section triggered by documented observations rather than model inference.
+Key prompt design decisions included limiting the flagging of information to the Subjective and Objective sections only (except safeguarding concerns), strictly prohibiting interpretive labels, enforcing single-location medication and allergy documentation, and explicitly defining a RED FLAGS section triggered by documented observations rather than model inference.

 ---